 - officials, organisers, drivers, competitors and licence‐holders;

 and regarding any alleged breach of the ethical principles as contained in the FIA Statutes, International Sporting Code and Regulations, or on its own initiative, the Ethics Committee investigates and assesses the given situation and submits a report to the President of the FIA, who may decide to take any further action.
-However, in the event that the President of the FIA is the subject of an investigation, the report will be submitted to the FIA Deputy President for Sport, the FIA Deputy President for Mobility and the President of the Senate, who may decide collectively to take any further action.
-In both cases, a copy of this report will be submitted to the members of the FIA Senate for information.
+A copy of this report will be submitted to the members of the FIA Senate, the complainant and the person implicated for information.